TL;DR

 | GitHub Stars | N/A | N/A |

 Transmit is a premium macOS file transfer application developed by Panic Inc., widely regarded as the gold standard for FTP/SFTP clients on any platform.
 Since 1999, Transmit has been continuously refined into the fastest, most polished file transfer client available for macOS.
-Transmit 5 supports FTP, SFTP, WebDAV, Amazon S3, Google Cloud Storage, Backblaze B2, Rackspace Cloud Files, DreamObjects, and Microsoft Azure.
+Transmit 5 supports FTP, SFTP, WebDAV, Amazon S3, Google Cloud Storage, Google Drive, Dropbox, OneDrive for Business, Box, Backblaze B2, Rackspace Cloud Files, DreamObjects, and Microsoft Azure.
 Its dual-pane interface is specifically designed for file transfer operations—local files on the left, remote server on the right, with drag-and-drop between them.
 Transmit's transfer engine uses multi-threaded connections for benchmark-leading speeds.
-Unique features include DockSend (drag files to the Dock icon for automatic upload), server-to-server transfers, Panic Sync for connection syncing across devices, and a refined favorites system called Places.
-Transmit is a one-time purchase at $45 from Panic's website or the Mac App Store.
+Unique features include DockSend (drag files to the Dock icon for automatic upload), server-to-server transfers, Panic Sync for secure connection syncing across devices, and a refined favorites system called Places.
+Transmit is a one-time purchase at $45 from Panic's website or the Mac App Store, requiring macOS 13.0 or later.

 Transmit's local pane shows the local file system for transfer purposes, but it is not designed as a Finder replacement.
 It doesn't offer archive browsing, multi-rename, app uninstalling, or the local file management features that ForkLift provides.
 It's a transfer client, not a file manager.